dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 ![Off_diagonal](https://i.ibb.co/TmW2RPC/chrome-Fz-U0am-UIc-G.png)

-Depending on if they are positive or negative, it will be skewed towards a specifice direction.
+Depending on if they are positive or negative, it will be skewed towards a specific direction.

 #### ⯌ <u> Marginalization of a multivariate gaussian: </u>

-First let us partition the random variable vetor and the mean vector in two sections $A$ and $B$.
+First let us partition the random variable vector and the mean vector into two sections $A$ and $B$.

 $$